VAT Treatments For Constructing a New House from Scratch

 The other important point is that if you receive some services from architects and surveyors for this house project, all these services will be standard-rated (20%).

 Onward supply of this house (dwelling)

-Onward supply mean what you will do after your house is built
+Onward supply means what you will do after your house is built

-For example, if you live in this house, it is totally fine and nothing else to do.
+For example, if you live in this house, that is totally fine, and there is nothing else to do.